lsikki/comp5012_course_project/README.md

 For me this was C:\spark\spark\bin\spark-submit --master spark://10.0.0.137:7077 --packages org.apache.spark:spark-sql-kafka-0-10_2.12:3.5.0 C:\Users\lsikk\git\comp5012_course_project\Kafka_Python\Testing\spark_job.py.

 For this to work, python.exe should be found at the same location on all machines.

+In the example, submit the spark job (make sure there are no errors).
+Then run the yahoo producer (be sure to change the IP addresses accordingly).
+You should see information being printed to the console.
+There will be a LOT of logging, but make sure to check that tables called Batch 0, Batch 1 etc. are also printed.
+These will have the data plus the UDF output results.